JoGorska/hotel-booking/README.md

 ## Aim of the program

-The aim of the website is to allow users to book their cats' stay in the hotel.
+The aim of the website is to allow users to book their cats' stay in the fictitious cattery callded Cath's Cats' castle.
+The project was designed for the purpose of completing Portfolio 3 Project for Diploma in Software Development (E-commerce Applications) with Code Institute

 ## Structure of the program